Leangchhay1523/automata-project/docs/fa-validation.md

 ## 1. Overview

-This document describe the rules and process used to validate an input Finite Automaton (FA) in the system.
-This does refer to Deterministict Finite Automaton (DFA) or Non-Deterministict Finite Automaton (NFA), but refer to the general Finite Automaton (FA).
+This document describes the rules and process used to validate an input Finite Automaton (FA) in the system.
+This does not refer to Deterministic Finite Automaton (DFA) or Non-Deterministic Finite Automaton (NFA) specifically, but refers to the general Finite Automaton (FA).

 ## 2. Formal Definition of Finite Automaton